christiskatsouris/Multivariate/README.md

 ### Task 4

-Write your own code in R to estimate the one-period ahead forecasts for each of the firm of the cross-section with covariates being the set of Realized Volatility measures of the other firms (that is, at lag 1 day, lag 1 week, and lag 1 month - in trading days), except of the ones for the i-th firm, using a Lasso shrinkage norm and an appropriate penalty function.
+Write your own code in [R](https://www.r-project.org/), [Matlab](https://uk.mathworks.com/help/matlab/getting-started-with-matlab.html) or [Stata](https://www.stata.com/bookstore/getting-started-windows/) to estimate the one-period ahead forecasts for each of the firm of the cross-section with covariates being the set of Realized Volatility measures of the other firms (that is, at lag 1 day, lag 1 week, and lag 1 month - in trading days), except of the ones for the i-th firm, using a Lasso shrinkage norm and an appropriate penalty function.
 Some indicative R code is given below.

 ```R